nuclia/frontend/libs/sdk-core/protobuf/README.md

 ## Usage

-When using a [webhook with the Nuclia Understanding API](https://docs.nuclia.dev/docs/understanding/intro#use-a-webhook), the posted message is directly a protobuffer message.
+When using a [webhook with the Nuclia Understanding API](https://docs.nuclia.dev/docs/understanding/intro#use-a-webhook), the message sent to the webhook is a protobuffer message.
 It can be decoded using the NucliaProtobufConverter.

 ```js
 import { NucliaProtobufConverter } from '@nuclia/protobuf';